WSULib/docs_digital_collections/content_models/wsudor_content_models.md

 *Note: WSUDOR Content Models are also referred to as "Content Types" in code and documentation; both refer to the same thing described below.*

-WSUDOR content models are a bit of a hybrid between **intellectual items** and **fedora objects** ([read more about that distinction here](fedora_objects.md)).
+WSUDOR Content Models (CMs) are a bit of a hybrid between **intellectual items** and **fedora objects** ([read more about that distinction here](fedora_objects.md)).
 WSUDOR Content Models are python files, python classes specifically, that Ouroboroes leverages to create objects, edit and manage them, and provide access through the API and front-end.

 Similar to [Islandora's Solution Packs](https://wiki.duraspace.org/display/ISLANDORA711/Solution+Packs), [Hydra Content Models](https://wiki.duraspace.org/display/hydra/Hydra+objects%2C+content+models+(cModels)+and+disseminators), and the inspiration behind the [Portland Common Data Model (PCDM)](https://github.com/duraspace/pcdm/wiki), WSUDOR Content Models are "opinionated" models, imposed at the level of code to faciliate the programmatic creation, preservation, managment, and access of things in our repository.
 They are critically important as they codify our preservation and access approaches and philosophies in human and machine readable formats.